tornermarton/gotmpl/docs/installation.md

     yum clean all && \
     rm -rf /var/cache/yum
 ```

 ///

 ## GitHub

 We release our packages via GitHub Releases and you can install them by
 downloading (and validating) them directly from there.

+!!! note

-This is only recommended
-if your operating system does not support the package managers above.
+    This is only recommended if your operating system does not support the package managers above.

 Linux: